All Episodes

 Just go right to it.

-What's what what's your thoughts on your great senator?
+What's your thoughts on your great senator?

-Oh, he's he is amazing.
+Oh, he is amazing.

 And he had something special about him.

-He came over to us and he was just so encouraging, and then I saw him kind of working that room.
+He came over to us and he was just so encouraging.

-And um my girlfriend said I knew him in high school, he's always been like that.
+And my girlfriend said, I knew him in high school.

-He just encourages people, it's genuine, and I hear people saying at a national level, he seems so genuine, and I'm telling you, I knew him before he ran for office, went to church with him for 10 years and would see him and he would speak, and he is genuine, and it comes from the right place.
+And I'm telling you, I knew him before he ran for office, went to church with him for 10 years and would see him and he would speak.

 In fact, what he said at the end of his speech is how our pastor ended all of his sermons.

-You know, you see it on on NBC News, MSDNC, the horrific language used by the left, obviously threatened by conservatives that are African American.
+You know, you see it on NBC News, MSDNC, the horrific language used by the left, obviously threatened by conservatives that are African American.

-Denim Barelli said it so well.
+Denine Borelli said it so well.

-Um to the extent I mean I'm sure it hurts.
+And she never let it bother her to the extent, I mean, I'm sure it hurts.

-You know, I I just happen to be one of the rare people that I just don't give a rip.
+You know, I just happen to be one of the rare people that I just don't give a rip.

 I don't care anymore what people say or think about me.

-And he's such a good man, as you point out, with such a good heart, loves his home state of South Carolina, and it's fascinating to watch both Joe Biden and Kamala Harris agree with his statement.
+And he's such a good man, as you point out, with such a good heart, loves his home state of South Carolina.

-Most of American most Americans are not racist.
+Most Americans are not racist.

 They are not.